Join the Newsletter to Keep Reading

 What is an impairment loss of asset?

-Impairment loss is the amount by which the carrying amount of an asset or a cash-generating unit (“CGU”) exceeds its recoverable amount.
+For this, IAS 36 defines an impairment loss as the amount by which the carrying amount of an asset or a cash-generating unit (“CGU”) exceeds its recoverable amount.

 Carrying amount of assets or CGU > Recoverable amount = Impairment loss